June 16, 2010: Apple reports a massive surge of interest in its upcoming iPhone 4, with 600,000 sales on the first day of preorders.

 The company calls the number “far higher” than expected.
 At the time, it’s the largest number of iPhone preorders Apple has ever taken in a single day.
 AT&T suffers server problems thanks to the demand — with 10 times the usual traffic on its website.
 It’s proof positive that Apple is onto a winner!

 An important iPhone upgrade

-On a sadder note, it was also the last iPhone ever introduced by Steve Jobs, as he was no longer the CEO by the time the following year’s iPhone 4s was announced — and passed away shortly after it was shown off to users.
+On a sadder note, the iPhone 4 was the last iPhone ever introduced by Steve Jobs.
+He was no longer CEO when the following year’s iPhone 4s was announced.
+He passed away shortly after Apple showed off that device.

-The iPhone 4 saw the introduction of FaceTime, an upgraded 5 megapixel camera with LED flash, VGA-quality front-facing camera, refreshed design, new A4 processor, RAM boost, and significant Retina display screen resolution upgrade — with 4x the number of pixels as its predecessor.
-Less favorably, it also brought Apple’s “Antennagate” scandal, which dragged on until 2012.
+The iPhone 4 saw the introduction of FaceTime, an upgraded 5-megapixel camera with LED flash, a VGA-quality front-facing camera, a refreshed design, a new A4 processor and a RAM boost.
+A significantly upgraded Retina display meant a screen resolution that packed four times the pixels of its predecessor.

 Did you rush out to buy the iPhone 4 upon its release?
 What was your first iPhone?
 Leave your comments below.